Death to Cluster Models; Long Live Context Encoders

 axs[0].set_yticks([-1, 0, 1])

-axs[1].scatter([], [], c='crimson', label='predicted effects (unobserved patients)') # dummy plot for legend
+axs[1].scatter([], [], c='crimson', label='Predicted Effects (unobserved patients)') # dummy plot for legend

 plt.legend(bbox_to_anchor=(1.05, 1.0), loc='upper left')